MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/configuring-an-inf-file-for-a-modifying-filter-driver.md

 - A modifying filter INF file can specify common parameter definitions for the driver and parameters that are associated with a specific adapter.
 The following example shows some common parameter definitions.

 > [!CAUTION]
-> Specifying common parameters in a modifying filter INF file is not recommended and will result in a compliance violation.
+> Do not use **HKR** **AddReg** to add keys directly under the service state.
+This is a compliance violation.
+You must add these keys under the Parameters key of the service to be compliant.

   ```INF
   [Common.Params.reg]